Add Cost Effective Video to Your Marketing

 Even if you are shooting with your iPhone consider investing in a few accessories.

-- Reduce echo – If you are like many of us, shooting your video in a conference room with lots of hardwood surfaces you are going to sound like you are speaking from the bottom of a well.
+- Reduce echo.
+If you’re like many of us, shooting your video in a conference room with lots of hardwood surfaces you are going to sound like you are speaking from the bottom of a well.
 Bring soft fabric into the room, like a blanket to cover the table or fabric to hang on the walls.
 We also made simple sound buffers with cardboard egg cartons mounted on a flip chart.
 The ridges of the cartons actually absorb some of the echo creating a really nice audio effect.

-- Lighting.- Either shoot in a room with lots of natural light or add a few lamps when you shoot.
-It may make it feel a bit warm, but as long as you don’t break out into a sweat it will be easier fo see your face.
+- Enhance your lighting.
+Either shoot in a room with lots of natural light or add a few lamps when you shoot.
+It may make it feel a bit warm, but as long as you don’t break out into a sweat, it’ll be easier to see your face.

 Yes, this is disposable media, but take some time to prepare for the shoot.
 Live does not mean sloppy.